jar398/tryphy/README.md

 extra complexity.
-Testing for range limits is typically going to involve finding (within a factor of 2) the minimum query complexity (e.g., number of taxa) that results in an error or an unacceptable delay (> 15 sec with no feedback or warning of delays).
+Testing for range limits is typically going to involve finding (within a factor of 2) the minimum query complexity (e.g., number of taxa) that results in an error or an unacceptable delay (> 15 sec with no feedback or warning of delays)."

-## List of all services as of 17 Deptember 2017
+## List of all services as of 17 September 2017

 | URL                   |Description
 | ----------------------|--------